US attorney's office in Brooklyn and FBI scrutinizing Cuomo administration's handling of data surrounding Covid nursing home deaths - KION546

 “While vacating the Governor’s Emmy wouldn’t bring back the over 15,000 New Yorkers we’ve lost, it would be a strong showing of solidarity with the families affected and the common good,” the lawmakers said in the letter, obtained by CNN affiliate Spectrum News Albany.
 “In a time when many people are disillusioned with our politics and our media, vacating Governor Cuomo’s Emmy would show the public that the academy stands against wrongdoing and injustice across the political spectrum.
 When over 15,000 people die, the public should get answers immediately, and the Governor’s dishonesty and lack of leadership should not be celebrated.”

+In response to the letter, Jack Sterne, a spokesperson for Cuomo’s office, told CNN that the “focus remains squarely on vaccinating as many people as humanly possible and leading the state through this public health crisis.

+“New Yorkers have seen the Governor show up and fight on their behalf every day for nearly a year, and that’s why they support his actions to defeat COVID by a large margin,” Sterne said.

-CNN reached out to Cuomo’s office and the National Academy of Television Arts & Sciences for comment.
+CNN has reached out to the National Academy of Television Arts & Sciences for comment.

 Comments

-Note: This story has been updated with additional comment Thursday.